harness/helm-charts/src/prod/README.md

 ## Harness Helm Charts

-Helm Chart for deploying Harness in Prod configuration
+This readme provides the basic instructions you need to deploy Harness using a Helm chart.
+The Helm chart deploys Harness in a production configuration.

 ![Version: 0.2.36](https://img.shields.io/badge/Version-0.2.36-informational?style=flat-square) ![Type: application](https://img.shields.io/badge/Type-application-informational?style=flat-square) ![AppVersion: 1.0.76519](https://img.shields.io/badge/AppVersion-1.0.76519-informational?style=flat-square)

 ## Usage

-[Helm](https://helm.sh) must be installed to use the charts.
-Please refer to Helm's [documentation](https://helm.sh/docs/) to get started.

-Once Helm is set up properly, add the repo as follows:
+Harness Helm charts require the installation of [Helm](https://helm.sh).
+To download and get started with Helm, see the [Helm documentation](https://helm.sh/docs/).

+Use the following command to add the Harness chart repository to your Helm installation:

 ```console
 $ helm repo add harness https://harness.github.io/helm-charts
 ```
 ## Requirements
-* Istio installed within kubernetes, for reference: https://istio.io/latest/docs/setup/getting-started/
+* [Istio](https://istio.io).
+This Helm chart includes Istio service mesh as an optional dependency and requires its installation.
+For information about how to download and install Istio into your Kubernetes clusters, see https://istio.io/latest/docs/setup/getting-started/.

-## Installing the chart
+## Install the chart
+Use the following process to install the Helm chart.

-Create a namespace for your installation
+1. Create a namespace for your installation:
 ```
 $ kubectl create namespace <namespace>
 ```

-Create your override.yaml file with your envirionment settings:
+2. Create the override.yaml file using your environment settings:

 ```
 global: